ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina logs can be fed to any external log monitoring system like [Elastic Stack] to perform log monitoring and analysis.

-NOTE: The Grafana dashboard will not be available for the Alpha release.
+NOTE: The Grafana dashboard will not be available for the Alpha release, as the dashboard is updated only for GA releases.
+Look forward for the updated dashboard with the upcoming Ballerina 1.0 release.

 ### Prerequisites